agnieszka19882/agnieszka19882/README.md

 ### Hi everyone! 👋
 Once a researcher, I am now an aspiring software tester.
-I'm looking for new challenges.
+I'm still learning and looking for new challenges.

 During my training process, I have known below tools basics: